fmv1992/data_sciences_challenge_01/output/output.md

 Such high quality data sets are rare to find and may indicate that its source is very thoughtful of its data management.

-A final remark is that the characteristics' names should not be considered self explanatory.
+A final remark is that the characteristics' names (column names) should not be considered self explanatory.
 A codebook is often use to describe published data.
 To illustrate the critique above consider the variable 'VALOR_01' (value_01;
 there are 4 of these variables).
 To what value does it refer to?
 Is it the amount already invested in the